RootRez/publisher-api-docs/README.md

 }
 ```

+## Best Practices

+* Cache data that is unlikely to change frequently such as property data (not including rates)
+and publisher settings.
+* Use low verbosity levels (0 is lowest, 3 is highest).
+The less data requested, the faster
+the response.

 ## HTTP Status Codes

 HTTP Status Codes are used to provide errors, these will be accompanied by error messages.